choltz/blog/content/blog/building-a-functional-composition-library-in-ruby-composition-operator.md

 ```

-This is what a call to the `cleanup` function would look like:
+This is what a call to the `cleanup` function looks like:

 ```
 results = cleanup.call "This is an <b>example</b> of\n text. it has formatting issues."